jainam12345/alx-low_level_programming/0x00-hello_world/README.md

 0-preprocessor -  Script that performs only preprocessing 1-compiler - Script that only performs compiling 2-assembler - Script to only assemble code
+3-name - Script to compile and generate an executable file